 Optical sorter: A machine with an optic sensor that recognizes and removes non-standard grapes based on size, shape and/or color with a puff of air.

 Orange wines: White wines made with extended grape skin contact during fermentation or maceration, imparting an orange hue to the finished wine, along with tannins.
 The practice originated thousands of years ago in the Caucasus, but has more recently regained popularity in Italy's Friuli region and the neighboring Brda district of Slovenia.

 Organic Wine: The rules and methods for producing organic grapes and wine are still evolving.
-The answer usually depends on the country of origin and the various governing organizations involved.
-France, for example, legally defined organic farming in 1981 as "farming which uses no synthetic chemical products."
+This usually depends on the country of origin and the various governing organizations involved.
+France, for example, legally defined organic farming in 1981 as “farming which uses no synthetic chemical products.”
+Current U.S. regulations mandate that winemakers who use organically grown grapes and add sulfites use the phrase “made with organic grapes.”
+For a wine to be labeled “organic,” no added sulfur is permitted.
+Confusingly, in the E.U., Canada and elsewhere, wines labeled “organic” are permitted a minimal amount of added sulfur.
 In most cases, organic wines are fermented from grapes grown without the use of synthesized fertilizers, pesticides or herbicides.
-In organic wines, natural yeasts and minimal amounts of sulfur are often used in the fermentation process.
+In organic wines, natural yeasts are often used during production.